Pressure: Scalar nature

 In a static gas, the gas as a whole does not appear to move.
 The individual molecules of the gas, however, are in constant random motion.
-Because we are dealing with an extremely large number of molecules and because the motion of the individual molecules is random in every direction, we do not detect any motion.
-When the gas is at least partially confined (that is, not free to expand rapidly), the gas will exhibit a static pressure.
-This confinement can be achieved with either a physical container of some sort, or in a gravitational well such as a planet, otherwise known as atmospheric pressure.
+Because there are an extremely large number of molecules and because the motion of the individual molecules is random in every direction, no motion is detected.
+When the gas is at least partially confined (that is, not free to expand rapidly), the gas will exhibit a hydrostatic pressure.
+This confinement can be achieved with either a physical container, or in the gravitational well of a large mass, such as a planet, otherwise known as atmospheric pressure.

+In the case of planetary atmospheres, the pressure-gradient force of the gas pushing outwards from higher pressure, lower altitudes to lower pressure, higher altitudes is balanced by the gravitational force, preventing the gas from diffusing into outer space and maintaining hydrostatic equilibrium.

 In a physical container, the pressure of the gas originates from the molecules colliding with the walls of the container.
-We can put the walls of our container anywhere inside the gas, and the force per unit area (the pressure) is the same.
-We can shrink the size of our "container" down to a very small point (becoming less true as we approach the atomic scale), and the pressure will still have a single value at that point.
+The walls of the container can be anywhere inside the gas, and the force per unit area (the pressure) is the same.
+If the "container" is shrunk down to a very small point (becoming less true as the atomic scale is approached), the pressure will still have a single value at that point.
 Therefore, pressure is a scalar quantity, not a vector quantity.
 It has magnitude but no direction sense associated with it.
 Pressure force acts in all directions at a point inside a gas.
 At the surface of a gas, the pressure force acts perpendicular (at right angle) to the surface.